jdb/jdb.github.com/bitfield.rst

 and is adapted to our specific context: when the nth bit is set to 1 then, n is in the set.
 Conversely, when the nth bit is zero, n is absent from the set.
 At this point, the set can be implemented with just one integer.
-A Python set object containing 9 digits would be much bigger.
+A Python set object containing 9 digits would be much bigger in terms of bytes.
 Also, the operation to set and retrieve the element of a set are much more heavywight processor-wise than bit arithmetic.

 A difficulty with manipulating binary number in the Python console, is that the console thinks you are typing decimal numbers.
 When you type